Monaro Highway: Victoria

+Within Victoria, the passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+Cann Valley Road was declared a Main Road from Cann River to the border with New South Wales on 23 March 1914.

+The passing of the Developmental Roads Act of 1918 through the Parliament of Victoria allowed the Country Road Board to declare Developmental Roads, serving to develop any area of land by providing access to a railway station for primary producers.
+Cann Valley Road was subsequently reclassified as a Developmental Road on 14 January 1920.

-The passing of the Highways and Vehicles Act of 1924 through the Parliament of Victoria provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board (later VicRoads).
-Cann Valley Highway was declared a State Highway on 10 August 1960, from Cann River to the border with New South Wales (for a total of 27.5 miles); before this declaration, this road was referred to as Cann Valley Road.
+The passing of the Highways and Vehicles Act of 1924 provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+Cann Valley Highway was declared a State Highway on 10 August 1960, from Cann River to the border with New South Wales (for a total of 27.5 miles), subsuming the original declaration of Cann Valley Road as a Developmental Road.

 As part of the Bicentennial Road Development Programme, the roadway was sealed along its entire length, the project being completed in March 1985.
 It was renamed Monaro Highway on 25 October 1996, to match the highway to which it connects at the NSW border.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared the road as Monaro Highway (Arterial #6760), beginning at Cann River and ending at the New South Wales border in Chandlers Creek.

 New South Wales

-The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later the Department of Main Roads, and eventually Transport for NSW), later amended by the passing of the Main Roads (Amendment) Act of 1929 to provide for the additional declarations of State Highways and Trunk Roads.
+The passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (later Transport for NSW), later amended by the passing of the Main Roads (Amendment) Act of 1929 to provide for the additional declarations of State Highways and Trunk Roads.

 The roads forming the future highway were given the following classifications on 8 August 1928: